datacarpentry/wrangling-genomics/_episodes/02-automating_a_workflow.md

 questions:
 - "How can I automate this?"
 objectives:
-- "Understand what a shell script is"
+- "Describe what a shell script is."
-- "Automate an analytical workflow"
+- "Automate an analytical workflow."
--  "Group a series of sequential commands into a script to automate a workflow"
+- "Group a series of sequential commands into a script to automate a workflow."
 keypoints:
 ---
 # What is a shell script?